 Whether or not they were attorneys, the legal recruiters I spoke with did not seem to understand what I did for a living or the legal market.
 They had access to a few jobs, but they certainly did not know of all of the jobs out there.
 They were very quick to attempt to sell me on any offer or interview I received.
-They were aggressive and more salespeople than anything.
+They were aggressive.
 I was disappointed and disillusioned.
 Is this who would be responsible for my career?
 Is this all a high-achieving, motivated attorney looking for career guidance could hope for?

 I became further disheartened when I saw the work product of these recruiters.
-When it came to written work, I found misspellings, formatting issues, and lack of clarity.
+I found misspellings, formatting issues, and a lack of clarity regarding written work.
 Much of the writing appeared to be cut and pasted from other documents.
-My calls would almost always go to voicemail and the recruiter might call me back one or two days later.
-Sometimes the call would be patched through to a cell phone and I would find the recruiter shopping for a dress or buying a new car.
+My calls would almost always go to voicemail, and the recruiter might call me back one or two days later.
+Sometimes, the call would be patched through to a cell phone, and I would find the recruiter shopping for a dress or buying a new car.
 Most recruiters seemed to work out of their homes.
 Very few recruiters knew much about the law firms or could prepare me for interviews.
 I could not believe it.
 Who were these people?

-I was depressed, angry and felt that attorneys deserved something far more substantial and professional when they were looking for positions.
-I felt as though we (as attorneys) have come so far and overcome so much that it was unfair and even absurd that we should have to rely on people who did not care about us.
-In fact, my experience with legal recruiters made me so angry that rather than continue to look for a law job I decided to channel my energy towards helping solve the problem.
+I was depressed, angry, and felt that attorneys deserved something far more substantial and professional recruiters when they were looking for positions.
+I felt as though we (as attorneys) have come so far and overcome so much that it was unfair and even absurd that we should have to rely on people who do not care about us.
+My experience with legal recruiters made me so angry that rather than continue to look for a law job, I decided to channel my energy towards helping solve the problem.
 I became motivated and realized my calling was to help elevate attorneys and the legal profession instead of taking a new position with a law firm.

-I believed then and believe now that nobody who has gone so far in life—as is the case with so many attorneys—should be reduced to working with someone who neither cares nor understands them, especially at the very time that person is most in need of assistance.
+I believed then and believe now that nobody who has gone so far in life—as is the case with so many attorneys—should be reduced to working with someone who neither cares nor understands them, especially when that person is most in need of assistance.
 That is not right.
 You matter.
-Your career matters.
-Your future matters.
+Your legal career and future matters.
 You need someone who takes all of this extremely seriously, understands the market, and wants you to succeed.

-I came to learn that there is a big difference between legal recruiters and legal placement professionals.
-As I discuss in the first part of this article, recruiting is opportunistic, not relationship-driven and about money.
-Recruiters are not required to have depth or to understand you particularly well.
+I learned that there is a big difference between legal recruiters and legal placement professionals.
+As I discuss in the first part of this article, recruiting is opportunistic, not relationship-driven, and about money.
+Recruiters are not required to have the depth or understand you particularly well.
 In contrast, as I discuss in the second part of this article, placement professionals are part of a profession with rules.
 They are motivated by constant improvement and connection to the subject matter of recruiting, candidates, and law firms.

-When it comes to people who work in the business of getting attorneys jobs, there is a huge dividing line between people who work in recruiting, on one hand, and people who work in placement, on the other hand.
-If you are an attorney and have a genuine interest in improving your lot in life and career, and in getting the best job, there is nothing more important for you to understand than this difference.
+When it comes to people who work in the business of getting attorneys jobs, there is a huge dividing line between people who work in recruiting, on the one hand and people who work in placement, on the other hand.
+If you are an attorney and have a genuine interest in improving your lot in life and career and getting the best job, there is nothing more important to understand than this difference.